ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-I Created a JavaScript Plugin That Makes Any Website Speak Out Loud - <a href="https://blog.stackademic.com/i-created-a-javascript-plugin-that-makes-any-website-speak-out-loud-90f69abac073?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Created a JavaScript Tool That Lets Users Customize My Website in Real Time - <a href="https://javascript.plainenglish.io/i-created-a-javascript-tool-that-lets-users-customize-my-website-in-real-time-1a3b8f200e8b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Codrift `**

-<blockquote>How I turned silent text into a voice-powered experience
+<blockquote>When I first launched my personal website, I wanted it to reflect my personality.
+The problem was, not everyone shares the same taste in…
-Continue reading on Stackademic »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-I Created a JavaScript Tool That Lets Any Page Switch Between Light and Dark Mode Seamlessly - <a href="https://medium.com/codrift/i-created-a-javascript-tool-that-lets-any-page-switch-between-light-and-dark-mode-seamlessly-fb7887594ee3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Mistakes That Almost Made Me Quit Coding (Learn These the Easy Way) - <a href="https://javascript.plainenglish.io/7-javascript-mistakes-that-almost-made-me-quit-coding-learn-these-the-easy-way-1b0748a47d32?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahad Ahad`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>How a small feature turned my plain website into a polished experience
+<blockquote>Let me start with a confession:
+ I almost gave up on JavaScript.
-Continue reading on Codrift »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-JavaScript Advanced Series (Part 2): Event Loop Explained - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-2-event-loop-explained-b1d3afc6acbb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best JavaScript Web APIs Every Developer Should Know - <a href="https://medium.com/@osmangonirabbi/best-javascript-web-apis-every-developer-should-know-1a98db47b3f3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**
+✍️ **posted by `MD Osman Goni Rabbi`**

-<blockquote>JavaScript Advanced Series : Event Loop Explained
+<blockquote>Discover the most powerful JavaScript Web APIs every developer should know to build modern, fast, and interactive web apps.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Used Python to Build a System That Alerts Me When Prices Drop Online - <a href="https://medium.com/codrift/how-i-used-python-to-build-a-system-that-alerts-me-when-prices-drop-online-e7116e95ce43?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every JavaScript Developer Should Read Node.js Design Patterns - <a href="https://medium.com/@ps848338/why-every-javascript-developer-should-read-node-js-design-patterns-3005a374d654?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codrift `**
+✍️ **posted by `Priyadarshini Sharma`**

-<blockquote>Turning casual window shopping into smart automation with a few lines of Python.
+<blockquote>When I started working closely with developers at Packt, one thing became clear: the difference between code that just works and code that…
-Continue reading on Codrift »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-JavaScript Advanced Series (Part 1): Closures & Scope - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-1-closures-scope-7d672673e82a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating a Mini Reactive and Declarative System like Alpine.js - <a href="https://aneeshvaradan.medium.com/creating-a-mini-reactive-and-declarative-system-like-alpine-js-b904b8a65119?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**
+✍️ **posted by `Aneesh R`**

-<blockquote>JavaScript Advanced Series : Closures & Scope
+<blockquote>Hey guys, today let’s learn how to build a small script with an API similar to Alpine.js.
+Let’s look at the UI we have here — it’s very…
 Continue reading on Medium »</blockquote>

 <h3>6.
-I Created a JavaScript Tool That Lets My Website Work Like a Drag-and-Drop App - <a href="https://medium.com/codrift/i-created-a-javascript-tool-that-lets-my-website-work-like-a-drag-and-drop-app-31ece0413b2a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**

-<blockquote>One of the best parts about coding is when a single idea changes the way you interact with your own projects.
-That’s exactly what happened…
-Continue reading on Codrift »</blockquote>

-<h3>7.
-The JavaScript Feature That Makes Senior Developers Quit Their Jobs - <a href="https://medium.com/@rizqimulkisrc/the-javascript-feature-that-makes-senior-developers-quit-their-jobs-4c0cc94840e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Dark Side of Single Page Applications (Why Your React App is Secretly Killing Your Business) - <a href="https://medium.com/@rizqimulkisrc/the-dark-side-of-single-page-applications-why-your-react-app-is-secretly-killing-your-business-e7d364d5c69b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rizqi Mulki`**

-<blockquote>How JavaScript’s type coercion system creates a toxic work environment that drives away the most experienced talent — and what…
+<blockquote>Why the most popular web architecture pattern is quietly destroying user experiences and business metrics
 Continue reading on Medium »</blockquote>

-<h3>8.
-When Closures Backfire: Memory Leaks from Lingering References - <a href="https://medium.com/@developerwhoismean/when-closures-backfire-memory-leaks-from-lingering-references-b62dd10c0558?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+I Created a JavaScript Tool That Lets Users Customize My Website in Real Time - <a href="https://blog.stackademic.com/i-created-a-javascript-tool-that-lets-users-customize-my-website-in-real-time-794c9028f577?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MeanDeveloper`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>I still remember a time early in my career when I built a dashboard app meant to run 24/7.
-On day one it was snappy.
-By day seven, users…
+<blockquote>How I made my website feel personal to every visitor
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Top 5 Errors New Angular Devs Make and How to Fix Them - <a href="https://medium.com/@developerwhoismean/top-5-errors-new-angular-devs-make-and-how-to-fix-them-b783fe422680?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MeanDeveloper`**

+<blockquote>Learning Angular in 2025 is both exciting and overwhelming.
+With Angular 19+ introducing standalone components, signals, and smarter build…
+Continue reading on Medium »</blockquote>

+<h3>2.
 16 JavaScript Snippets That Any Developer Should Bookmark in 2025 - <a href="https://javascript.plainenglish.io/16-javascript-snippets-that-any-developer-should-bookmark-in-2025-e531e8239758?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>Convenient, preventive, and strong, these snippets will help you save some time every day.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 20 JavaScript Snippets That You’ll Wish You’d Known Earlier in 2025 - <a href="https://javascript.plainenglish.io/20-javascript-snippets-that-youll-wish-you-d-known-earlier-in-2025-0309c32584a3?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>From arrays to async magic — these snippets will rocket fuel your productivity and restore the fun of coding.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 Reliable TypeScript Development Partner for Scalable Web Solutions - <a href="https://bhaveshrwedowebapps.medium.com/reliable-typescript-development-partner-for-scalable-web-solutions-7ce018950a5a?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bhavesh Rajpurohit`**

 <blockquote>Seeking a dependable TypeScript development partner to build maintainable digital solutions?
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Why TypeScript Developers Never Go Back: The Language That Actually Prevents Bugs - <a href="https://imrankhani.medium.com/why-typescript-developers-never-go-back-the-language-that-actually-prevents-bugs-379500c8d4de?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Khan`**

 <blockquote>I’ve watched countless developers resist TypeScript for months, even years.
 The same complaints every time: “It’s just extra syntax,”…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Why You Should Migrate to TypeScript (and How to Do It Right) - <a href="https://habtesoft.medium.com/why-you-should-migrate-to-typescript-and-how-to-do-it-right-1432cf9d7cb4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

 <blockquote>TypeScript turns JavaScript into a more predictable and reliable language, helping you catch errors early and build better apps faster…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 10 Times TypeScript Saved My Ass — And How It Can Save Yours Too - <a href="https://medium.com/codetodeploy/10-times-typescript-saved-my-ass-and-how-it-can-save-yours-too-3dea76dc3266?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ankit`**

 <blockquote>Coming from a BCA background and working through my internships building medium-sized apps, I kept running into the same wall: bugs that…
 Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

-<h3>7.
+<h3>8.
 Never Fear 'unknown' Again — How to Safely Work with Dynamic Types in TypeScript - <a href="https://javascript.plainenglish.io/never-fear-unknown-again-how-to-safely-work-with-dynamic-types-in-typescript-335ed11012b9?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kavindu Kokila (Kavi Castelo)`**

 <blockquote>Working with dynamic data in JavaScript is unavoidable — whether you’re parsing JSON, handling user input, or working with third-party…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-Time is Money: The TypeScript Patterns That Tripled My Productivity (And Will Transform Yours) - <a href="https://medium.com/codetodeploy/time-is-money-the-typescript-patterns-that-tripled-my-productivity-and-will-transform-yours-32088c876c80?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit`**

-<blockquote>Why I spent 6 months writing terrible TypeScript (and the lightbulb moment that changed everything)
-Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Security Hardening Beyond JWTs — Refresh Token Rotation, Silent Re-Auth & Cookie Security - <a href="https://blog.stackademic.com/security-hardening-beyond-jwts-refresh-token-rotation-silent-re-auth-cookie-security-a3b7f4fe0c06?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Node.js Heap-Snapshot Hunts That Actually Fix Leaks - <a href="https://medium.com/@bhagyarana80/10-node-js-heap-snapshot-hunts-that-actually-fix-leaks-aad90dbd2430?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan Garg`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>JWTs alone won’t save your app.
-Here’s how to build bulletproof authentication in production.
+<blockquote>A practical field guide to capturing, diffing, and interpreting Node.js heap snapshots — then landing real fixes.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
+I Switched from Node.js to Spring Boot After 2 Years — Here’s Why You Should Too - <a href="https://javascript.plainenglish.io/i-switched-from-node-js-to-spring-boot-after-2-years-heres-why-you-should-too-df76c8508b10?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devrim Ozcay`**

+<blockquote>Why Spring Boot outperformed Node.js for my projects in 2025 — and what developers should know before switching
+Continue reading on JavaScript in Plain English »</blockquote>

-Clean Architecture vs. MVC: Qual Escolher para Seu Backend Node.js? - <a href="https://medium.com/@cristiano.saitodesouza/clean-architecture-vs-mvc-qual-escolher-para-seu-backend-node-js-8cbc07698580?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚡ Node.js Tips & Tricks Every Developer Should Know ‍ - <a href="https://medium.com/@Sofia07/node-js-tips-tricks-every-developer-should-know-04d2bfa116b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristiano Saitodesouza`**
+✍️ **posted by `Sofia ✨`**

-<blockquote>A escolha da arquitetura de backend é uma das decisões mais críticas em um projeto de software.
-Ela define a estrutura, a manutenibilidade…
+<blockquote>Node.js is one of the most popular backend runtimes, but many developers still use it like basic JavaScript without taking advantage of…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Despite the prejudice of the nation in favour of its old line of princes - <a href="https://medium.com/@hafinow10/despite-the-prejudice-of-the-nation-in-favour-of-its-old-line-of-princes-395e791e88c5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SX.0.10`**

-<blockquote>The peaceful and order-loving classes were beginning to dread any change of government.
-Englishmen, even if they disliked the usurper…
-Continue reading on Medium »</blockquote>

 <h3>4.
-Choosing the Right compilerOptions.module in TypeScript for Your Nx Monorepo - <a href="https://medium.com/@philip.mutua/choosing-the-right-compileroptions-module-in-typescript-for-your-nx-monorepo-a9f8c99d9f5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Como Fazer Upload de Arquivos para o Amazon S3 Usando Node.js e TypeScript - <a href="https://medium.com/@brunomestres/como-fazer-upload-de-arquivos-para-o-amazon-s3-usando-node-js-e-typescript-291ad1168d64?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Philip Mutua`**
+✍️ **posted by `Brunomestres`**

-<blockquote>When working with TypeScript in an Nx monorepo, it’s important to configure your tsconfig.json properly.
-One common error developers…
+<blockquote>Fazer upload de arquivos para a nuvem é uma tarefa comum em muitas aplicações modernas.
+O Amazon S3 é uma das soluções mais populares para…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Advanced Node.js Series (Part 9): Advanced DevOps & Deployment - <a href="https://habtesoft.medium.com/advanced-node-js-series-part-9-advanced-devops-deployment-3c4f1f3bb3a2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Node.js Series (Part 10): Advanced Topics & Case Studies - <a href="https://habtesoft.medium.com/advanced-node-js-series-part-10-advanced-topics-case-studies-eaba958c8276?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

-<blockquote>You’ve built a fast, scalable, and secure application.
-Now comes the final — and often most critical — challenge: getting it to users…
+<blockquote>Congratulations, you’ve made it to the final part of our journey!
+So far, we’ve explored the Node.js internals, built scalable APIs…
 Continue reading on Medium »</blockquote>

 <h3>6.
-What exactly is a “virtual DOM”?
-We’ll implement one in 300 lines of code. - <a href="https://medium.com/bestcodecode/what-exactly-is-a-virtual-dom-well-implement-one-in-300-lines-of-code-7f2de73c6184?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bestcode`**

-<blockquote>When it comes to modern front-end frameworks like React and Vue, you’ve undoubtedly heard the term “virtual DOM.”
-Continue reading on bestcodecode »</blockquote>

-<h3>7.
-SSR, SSG, ISR, DPR: An Article Demystifying These Dazzling Front-End Rendering Modes - <a href="https://medium.com/bestcodecode/ssr-ssg-isr-dpr-an-article-demystifying-these-dazzling-front-end-rendering-modes-1d8ec42e30d2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bestcode`**

-<blockquote>In modern front-end development, we’re no longer content with simply rendering pages on the client with JavaScript.
-Continue reading on bestcodecode »</blockquote>

-<h3>8.
-Offloading CPU-Intensive Tasks in NestJS with Worker Threads - <a href="https://medium.com/@fodde.antonello/offloading-cpu-intensive-tasks-in-nestjs-with-worker-threads-0ba5b25b5979?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Complete Guide to Node.js: From Hello World to Scalable Apps - <a href="https://medium.com/@yasirunadeesha8/a-complete-guide-to-node-js-from-hello-world-to-scalable-apps-a05b1d303885?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Antonello Fodde`**
+✍️ **posted by `yasiru nadeesha`**

-<blockquote>How to prevent your Node.js application from blocking while maintaining the elegant NestJS architecture
+<blockquote>In 2009, a software engineer named Ryan Dahl unveiled Node.js at the European JSConf, forever changing how developers build web…
 Continue reading on Medium »</blockquote>

-<h3>9.
-12 Node.js Memory-Leak Hunting Techniques That Stick - <a href="https://medium.com/@connect.hashblock/12-node-js-memory-leak-hunting-techniques-that-stick-fc0180d675a0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**

-<blockquote>Practical, repeatable methods to find and fix leaks — without pausing your roadmap for weeks.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Google’s FREE AI Studio Beats $200/Month Cursor & Claude - <a href="https://medium.com/codetodeploy/googles-free-ai-studio-beats-200-month-cursor-claude-fc2d3a371636?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Do We Even Need Async Frameworks After Structured Concurrency? - <a href="https://niranjanpanwar.medium.com/do-we-even-need-async-frameworks-after-structured-concurrency-e84a0b5ea543?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechToFit`**
+✍️ **posted by `Niranjan Panwar`**

-<blockquote>Google AI Studio Build Mode is FREE and crushes Cursor, Claude & Bolt.
-Build React apps in 60 seconds with GitHub integration!
-Continue reading on CodeToDeploy : The Tech Digest »</blockquote>
+<blockquote>Short answer: No — not totally.
+ Longer answer: structured concurrency fixes a lot of the headaches that made async code hard to reason… Continue reading on Medium »</blockquote>

-<h3>2.
-Building a Full-Stack AI App with Python (Flask) + JavaScript (React) — complete guide and code - <a href="https://medium.com/codetodeploy/building-a-full-stack-ai-app-with-python-flask-javascript-react-complete-guide-and-code-500f94d5ebd3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.  vs : What’s the Difference Between Mobile and Web Apps? — A QA Perspective - <a href="https://medium.com/@miraclebro89757/vs-whats-the-difference-between-mobile-and-web-apps-a-qa-perspective-d4cd09097eed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**
+✍️ **posted by `Yanming Zhai`**

-<blockquote>How I wire a Python AI backend to a React frontend so the model becomes a real, usable product
+<blockquote>When we test applications, it’s easy to think “an app is an app.”
+But mobile apps and web apps live in very different architectures and…
-Continue reading on CodeToDeploy : The Tech Digest »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Artificial Intelligence With Coding: How I Actually Build Smarter Systems - <a href="https://blog.stackademic.com/artificial-intelligence-with-coding-how-i-actually-build-smarter-systems-d6b50610038b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Saved $30 a Month by Replacing My Expo Subscription with GitHub Actions - <a href="https://javascript.plainenglish.io/how-i-saved-30-a-month-by-replacing-my-expo-subscription-with-github-actions-69dd0815de61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**
+✍️ **posted by `Declan Bengtson`**

-<blockquote>From theory to working AI projects in Python
+<blockquote>For a while, I was paying $30 per month for an Expo subscription.
+The main reason?
+Access to Expo’s cloud build system.
+But there was a…
-Continue reading on Stackademic »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-The Python Debugging Toolkit I Wish I Had Years Ago - <a href="https://blog.stackademic.com/the-python-debugging-toolkit-i-wish-i-had-years-ago-cb4abe454a4a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Algorithms Explained: Clear, Practical, and Powerful - <a href="https://medium.com/@kaklotarrahul79/javascript-algorithms-explained-clear-practical-and-powerful-2b5e248cc4ec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Practical tools and tricks that make debugging less painful
+<blockquote>What Are Algorithms and Why Do They Matter in JavaScript?
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
+State in the URL in React: Best Practices for Cleaner State Management - <a href="https://medium.com/@deepakmardi/state-in-the-url-in-react-best-practices-for-cleaner-state-management-12cc296e046f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Deepak Mardi`**

+<blockquote>Learn how to manage state in React the right way by storing it in the URL.
+Improve UX with shareable links, persistent filters
+Continue reading on Medium »</blockquote>

+<h3>6.
+We paid $300k for a domain  and started building.
+Here’s what’s happening. - <a href="https://medium.com/@filip_57450/we-paid-300k-for-a-domain-and-started-building-heres-what-s-happening-0e63de8dfa9a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Filip Rogic`**

+<blockquote>Noticing a pattern in all available online invoice creation tools — that most of them essentially remain at MVP level for their entire…
+Continue reading on Medium »</blockquote>

-How I Passed My HackerRank SQL Certification (and How You Can Too) - <a href="https://blog.stackademic.com/how-i-passed-my-hackerrank-sql-certification-and-how-you-can-too-eb1cb8f936c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+How enrolling in Univelcity’s Python/Django course is the first step in my plan to build… - <a href="https://medium.com/@cosmasonyekwelu/how-enrolling-in-univelcitys-python-django-course-is-the-first-step-in-my-plan-to-build-b0eb110e19d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir Ali`**
+✍️ **posted by `Cosmas Onyekwelu`**

-<blockquote>My preparation journey, challenges I faced, and tips that can help you succeed too.
+<blockquote>For a long time, I’ve been fascinated by the worlds of finance and technology, not as separate entities, but as a combined force fintech.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>